Denmark (European Parliament constituency): 2009

 The 2009 European election was the seventh election to the European Parliament and the seventh for Denmark.

 2014

 The 2014 European election was the eighth election to the European Parliament and the eighth for Denmark.

 2019

 The 2019 European election was the ninth election to the European Parliament and the ninth for Denmark.

+2024

+The 2024 European Parliament election in Denmark was the tenth election to the European Parliament and the tenth for Denmark.